GaijinEntertainment/daScript/doc/source/reference/language/pattern_matching.rst

 If the value fits a certain pattern, the matching process continues and we can extract specific values from that value.
 This is a powerful tool for making our code more readable and efficient, and in this section we'll be exploring the different ways that pattern matching can be used in daScript.

+In daScript pattern matching is implement via macros in the `daslib/match` module.

 ^^^^^^^^^^^^^^^^^^^^
 Enumeration Matching